AqwamCreates/DataPredict/docs/Overview/UsingOptimizers.md

 # What are optimizers?

-Optimizers are deep learning techinque that adjusts our machine/deep learning model learning rates.
+Optimizers are deep learning techinques that adjusts our machine/deep learning model learning rates.
 They make our models train faster and hence require less number of iterations.

 # Getting Started